dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ## Project Overview
 The SPECIM IQ hyperspectral camera generates 512x512 pixel images with 204 wavelength channels.
 We identified SVD components that best highlight leaf color changes using the following steps and applied the SVD components to visualize specific leaf color changes associated with nutrient deficiency responses.

-0. Reflectance Spectra: Obtain Leaf Reflectance Spectra from a central circle, paracentral annulus, and peripheral annulus.
+0. Reflectance Spectra: Obtain leaf reflectance spectra from three regions: the central circle, paracentral annulus, and peripheral annulus.
-1. Normalization: Normalize reflectance spectra using the reflectance near 900 nm.
+1. Normalization: Normalize the reflectance spectra using the reflectance near 900 nm.
-2. SVD Transformation: Perform SVD transformation, then select and save the SVD component(s) that best highlight leaf color patterns.
+2. SVD Transformation: Perform Singular Value Decomposition (SVD) and plot the leaf spectra in the top SVD dimensions.
-3. Pseudo-Colored Image Generation: Generate pseudo-colored images using the top SVD components.
+3. SVD Weight Matrix: Select and save the SVD weight matrices that best highlight leaf color patterns.
-4. Application: Apply the selected SVD component(s) to hyperspectral images of other leaves.
-In our publication, these pseudo-colored images were used to diagnose nutrient stresses in liverwort and lettuce.
+4. Pseudo-Colored Image Generation: Generate pseudo-colored images using the top SVD components.

 ## Dependencies
 To create a Conda environment with the dependencies used in Krishmoorthi S (2024), download environment.yml file and use the following command: